-Get Safe Online is the UK’s leading source of unbiased.
+Get Safe Online is the UK’s leading source of unbiased information.
 Funded by several government departments, it provides factual and easy-to-understand information on online safety.

 Our website is a unique resource providing practical advice on how to protect yourself, your computer or mobile device and your business against fraud, identity theft, viruses and many other problems encountered online.

 We’re a not-for-profit organisation that has a simple purpose – to help keep children safe in the digital world.
 We’re passionate about keeping children safe online and are here to help you make the right decisions for you and your family.
 Whether you’re looking for information for the first time, or an old hand, our website has everything you need to help make your children’s online life fulfilling, fun and above all safe.

 Childnet’s mission is to work in partnership with others around the world to help make the internet a great and safe place for children.
 We work directly with children and young people from the ages of 3 to 18 on a weekly basis, as well as parents, carers, teachers and professionals, finding out about their real experiences online, and the positive things they are doing as well as sharing safety advice.